U.S. CDC advisers weigh Moderna, J&J COVID-19 vaccine boosters, mix-and-match shots | Health

 U.S. CDC advisers weigh Moderna, J&J COVID-19 vaccine boosters, mix-and-match shots

-The U.S. Food and Drug Administration on Wednesday authorized the booster doses U.S. FDA clears Moderna, J&J COVID-19 boosters, backs use of different vaccine for boost, and said Americans can choose a different shot from their original inoculation.
-The CDC is expected to sign off in the coming days on the recommendations of the panel for a rollout that health officials said could be confusing.
+The CDC is expected to sign off in the coming days on the recommendations of the panel for a booster rollout that health officials and public health experts said could be confusing.
+"I think at the moment, it really is quite confusing," said Dr. William Schaffner, an infectious disease expert at Vanderbilt University Medical Center and a non-voting member of the CDC's Advisory Committee on Immunization Practices.

 - Country: